 Many CBD blogs claim that CBD tolerance is fake.
 Instead, they talk about something called reverse tolerance.
 They’ll explain that because CBD builds up in your system over time, you need to take less of it.
 At the time of writing, this seems to be more of popular opinion than a firmly held scientific theory.
 There is no literature to support a reverse tolerance to CBD.

-So do we build a tolerance and need more CBD as time goes by or is it the reverse and as time goes by and we build CBD up in our system we need less?
+So do we build a tolerance and need more as time goes by or is it the reverse and as time goes by and we build it up in our system so we need less?

-This is why maybe I haven’t noticed any tolerance to CBD.
+This is why maybe I haven’t noticed any tolerance in myself.